gasparesganga/gasparesganga.com/_posts/2018-07-03-jquery-loading-overlay-2.1.5.md

 - Clear orphaned intervals when target element is arbitrary removed from DOM

 #### Toggle LoadingOverlay visibility according to target element
-Sometimes a target element can be temporarly hidden *(eg. inside a tab panel)*, so LoadingOverlay now toggles his shown/hidden status according to that.
+Sometimes a target element can be temporarily hidden *(eg. inside a tab panel)*, so LoadingOverlay now toggles his shown/hidden status according to that.
 The idea came from an user with this [pull request](https://github.com/gasparesganga/jquery-loading-overlay/pull/35).
 I changed it a bit to better fit into the repository code.

 #### Clear orphaned intervals when target element is arbitrary removed from DOM